EasyHAProxy Ingress Controller

 Troubleshooting

-Check if the EasyHAProxy is running properly
+Check that the pod is running and review logs:

 helm repo add byjg https://opensource.byjg.com/helm